mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 6. Click **Save** to save the project configuration settings.
 You can access and modify your settings at a later stage by selecting **Configure** in the project interface.

 ## Run Tests in Freestyle Project
 To build your Jenkins project and run the tests specified in the repository, click **Build now** in the project interface, which displays the project name at the top-left of the page.
 Jenkins triggers a build, assigns it a number under **Build History**, and runs the build.
 If the build is successful, a blue circle icon appears next to the build number.
 If the build fails, Jenkins adds a red circle icon.
-In this example, the build passes because all of the tests defined by the *TestRand* class pass.
+In this example, the build passes because all of the tests specified in the *Times Table App* project pass.

 ![jenkins_build_history](https://user-images.githubusercontent.com/48831250/70753886-db535380-1d03-11ea-871b-be27202b64ad.png)